diwu1990/UnarySim/sw/README.md

 ## Contribution
+Active contributor:
+1. Di Wu
+1. Ruokai Yin

-Please contact me if you are interested in contributing to this project!
+Please contact me (di.wu@ece.wisc.edu) if you are interested in contributing to this project!

 ## Reference
 [1] B.R.
 Gaines, "Stochastic computing systems," in _Advances in Information Systems Science_ 1969.